Born to Sing: No Plan B

 Born to Sing: No Plan B is the 34th studio album recorded by Northern Irish singer/songwriter Van Morrison, released by Blue Note Records on 2 October 2012.
-His first studio album of original songs since 2008's Keep It Simple, it was well received by critics with most reviewers giving it four out of five stars, including Allmusic and Rolling Stone.
+It is his first studio album of original songs since 2008's Keep It Simple, with its four-year gap being the longest between two studio albums to date from the artist.
+It was well received by critics with most reviewers giving it four out of five stars, including Allmusic and Rolling Stone.
 It debuted at No. 10 on the Billboard 200.
 It was Morrison's first album since the merger of EMI and Universal Music Group, which consolidated ownership of all his albums from 1984 onward.

 Recording

 Recorded in his hometown of Belfast, the album was described as containing ten new original songs although "Close Enough for Jazz" had featured as an instrumental on his 1993 release Too Long in Exile.
 The album was recorded live at the studio and features a six piece band of musicians, with Morrison on vocals, piano, guitar and alto-saxophone.